 Streaming Pipelines

-Streaming pipelines process data continuously as it arrives, with latencies ranging from sub-second to a few minutes.
+Streaming pipelines process data continuously as it arrives, with latencies from sub-second to a few minutes.
 The source is typically a message broker like Apache Kafka or Amazon Kinesis, and the processing engine is Apache Flink, Kafka Streams, or Spark Structured Streaming.

 Hybrid (Lambda and Kappa) Architectures